 Page VOTING YOUR SHARES 1 Who is soliciting proxies from the shareholders?
 1 What will be voted on at the annual meeting?
-1 Who bears the cost of proxy solicitation?
-1 Who can vote at the annual meeting?
+1 How will we solicit proxies, and who bears the cost of proxy solicitation?
+Who can vote at the annual meeting?
 2 How many votes must be present to hold the annual meeting?
-2 How many votes does a shareholder have per share?
+1 2 2 How many votes does a shareholder have per share?
 2 What is the required vote on each proposal?
 2 How will the proxy be voted, and how are votes counted?
 2 How are shares in our 401(k) and employee stock ownership plans voted?
-3 Can a proxy be revoked?
+2 2 2 3 3 3 Can a proxy be revoked?
 3 STOCK OWNERSHIP 3 Does any person own more than 5% of our common stock?
 3 How much stock is beneficially owned by our directors and executive officers?
-4 Section 16(a) Beneficial Ownership Reporting Compliance 5 BOARD OF DIRECTORS 5 How many directors serve on the board, and who are the current directors?
-5 Are the directors independent?
+Section 16(a) Beneficial Ownership Reporting Compliance 5 BOARD OF DIRECTORS 5 How many directors serve on the board, and who are the current directors?
+4 5 5 5 Are the directors independent?
 9 What is the board's leadership structure, and why have we selected this structure?
 10 What is the board's role in risk oversight?
-11 How are directors compensated?
-11 How many meetings did the board hold during 2012?
+10 How are directors compensated?
+11 How many meetings did the board hold during 2013?
 12 What committees has the board established?
-13 Who serves on the audit committee, and what are its responsibilities?
-13 Who serves on the nominating and governance committee, and what are its responsibilities?
+12 Who serves on the audit committee, and what are its responsibilities?
+12 Who serves on the nominating and governance committee, and what are its responsibilities?
 13 How does the board respond to shareholder questions?
 14 Are directors and officers indebted to the Bank?
-15 Are there any other related party transactions?
+14 Are there any other related party transactions?
 15 What are our policies and procedures for the review, approval and ratification of related party transactions?
 15 Are there any legal proceedings involving a director or executive officer and Renasant or the Bank?
 15 EXECUTIVE OFFICERS 15 Who are our executive officers?
-15 COMPENSATION DISCUSSION AND ANALYSIS 16 Who is responsible for determining executive compensation?
+15 COMPENSATION DISCUSSION AND ANALYSIS 17 Who is responsible for determining executive compensation?
 17 What are the objectives of our compensation program?
-17 What are the specific elements of the compensation program, and what are they intended to address and reward?
+18 What are the specific elements of the compensation program, and what are they intended to address and reward?
 18 Do we "benchmark" total compensation or any element of compensation?
 18 How are the relative amounts of each element of compensation determined?
-18 What percentage of our named executive officers' total compensation was subject to the attainment of performance goals?
-19 How have the results of the shareholder advisory vote on our executive compensation program affected our decisions with respect to compensation?
-19 How is base salary determined and adjusted?
 19